 Gyarados is infamous in-game for knocking down cities when berserk - that is, always.
 It also has the Intimidate ability, that has the in-game effect of scaring other Pokémon as well.
 It can be found in tons of bodies of water.

 The flying-type birds are the counterparts of pidgeons, sparrows, starlings, and crows; yet in the Pokémon world, they're all big and pretty aggressive, attacking in flocks.
-In the anime, a swarm of Spearow were going to actually kill Ash and Pikachu as soon as in one of the first episode.
+In the anime, a swarm of Spearow were going to actually kill Ash and Pikachu as soon as the first episode.
 Alfred Hitchcock's "The Birds" inevitably comes to mind.
 Then there are bigger evolved form of said birds: pelicans that can launch tidal waves, the eagles that know kung fu, and even Giant Flyer ones.

 Machoke's arms.
 "The skin has stretched apart because it can barely contain its huge muscles".
-Whether those lines are exposed muscles, veins or stretch marks is never explained, and yet, Machoke somehow manages to smile about it.
+Whether those lines are exposed muscles, veins, or stretch marks is never explained, and yet, Machoke somehow manages to smile about it.
 Manliness alone fails to justify it.

 The Timburr line is pretty much 60% veins.
 Its muscular veins extend across it, which is pretty disturbing when you take a good look at it.